Remote File Introspecting

 Parameters:

 • datasets (dict, str, or list[str]): One or more datasets to inspect.
-Made for Rucio DIDs.
-If a dictionary is used, keys will be used as labels for each dataset in the output string.
+Designed for Rucio Dataset Identifiers (DIDs).
+If a dictionary is used, keys are used as labels for each dataset in the output string.

-• array_out (bool): If True, empty awkward arrays are reconstructed from the structure information.
-The function will return a dictionary of ak.Array.type objects.
-This allows for programmatic access to the dataset structure which can be further manipulated.
+• array_out (bool): If True, empty Awkward Arrays are reconstructed from the structure information.
+The function returns a dictionary of ak.Array.type objects, allowing programmatic access to the dataset structure.

 • **kwargs: Additional arguments forwarded to the helper function print_structure_from_str, such as filter_branch to apply a filter to displayed branches, do_print to print the output during the function call, or save_to_txt to save the output to samples_structure.txt.